On this page

 Key messages

-- The Victorian Government-funded infant RSV immunisation program runs from 1 April to 30 September 2025.
+- The Victorian Government-funded infant RSV immunisation program will run from mid-March to 30 September 2026.

-- Refer to the RSV immunisation resources and the Respiratory syncytial virus of the Australian Immunisation Handbook for all clinical guidance.
+- For clinical guidance refer to the RSV immunisation and the Respiratory syncytial of the Australian Immunisation Handbook.

-A nationally consistent immunisation program has been introduced in 2025 to protect infants from the Respiratory Syncytial Virus (RSV).
-The RSV-MIPP offers immunisation products to pregnant women, and infants at increased risk of severe RSV disease.
+The program offers RSV immunisation products for pregnant women, and eligible infants who are at increased risk of severe RSV disease.

 Vaccination for pregnant women

-The maternal RSV vaccine (Abrysvo®) is available year-round under the National Immunisation
+The maternal RSV vaccine (Abrysvo®) is available all year-round under the National

-- Recommended for pregnant women at 28-36 weeks gestation but may be given after 36 weeks based upon clinical advice.
+- Abrysvo® is recommended for pregnant women between 28-36 weeks gestation but may be given after 36 weeks based upon clinical advice.

-- Provides passive protection to newborns through transplacental antibody transfer, for up to 6 months.
+- Vaccination provides passive protection to newborns through transplacental antibody transfer, for up to 6 months.

 - Abrysvo® is the only RSV vaccine approved for use in pregnancy.